AykhanJ/CBBH-Notes/webproxies.md

-🛠️ ZAP Scanner Overview
+# 🛠️ ZAP Scanner Overview
 ZAP (Zed Attack Proxy) includes a web scanner like Burp.
 It can:

-Build a site map (with Spider)
+- Build a site map (with Spider)

-Do Passive Scans (no attacks)
+- Do Passive Scans (no attacks)

-Do Active Scans (send attack payloads)
+- Do Active Scans (send attack payloads)

-🕷️ Spider (Site Crawler)
+# 🕷️ Spider (Site Crawler)
 Finds pages by following links.
 Start it by:

-Right-clicking a request → Attack > Spider
+- Right-clicking a request → Attack > Spider

-Or clicking the Spider button in HUD (browser view).
+- Or clicking the Spider button in HUD (browser view).

-If prompted, allow ZAP to add the site to scope.
+- If prompted, allow ZAP to add the site to scope.

-Results appear in Sites Tree.
+- Results appear in Sites Tree.

-👉 Ajax Spider: Also finds content loaded dynamically via JavaScript (AJAX).
+- 👉 Ajax Spider: Also finds content loaded dynamically via JavaScript (AJAX).

-🛡️ Passive Scanner
+# 🛡️ Passive Scanner
 Runs automatically during Spider.
 Looks for:

-Missing security headers
+- Missing security headers

-Potential XSS or DOM-based issues
+- Potential XSS or DOM-based issues

-Alerts appear:
+- Alerts appear:

-Left: Page-specific
+- Left: Page-specific

-Right: Whole site
+- Right: Whole site

-🔍 Active Scanner
+# 🔍 Active Scanner
 Start it after Spider completes (or ZAP will spider first).
 Sends attacks to all pages/inputs to find real vulnerabilities.

-Takes more time, shows progress and alerts.
+- Takes more time, shows progress and alerts.

 Can detect:

-XSS
+- XSS

-SQLi
+- SQLi

-Command injection
+- Command injection

-and more

-👀 Example Alert:
+# 👀 Example Alert:

-High Risk: Remote OS Command Injection
+- High Risk: Remote OS Command Injection

-Evidence: /etc/passwd output found
+- Evidence: /etc/passwd output found

 You can:

-Click alerts for details
+- Click alerts for details

-Replay requests
+- Replay requests

-Use ZAP HUD or request editor
+- Use ZAP HUD or request editor

-📝 Reporting
+# 📝 Reporting
 Generate reports: Reports > Generate HTML Report

 Save as HTML, XML, or Markdown